syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Getting-Started.md

 ## Add SfRangeSlider

-The following steps help to add a SfRangeSlider control through code.
+The following steps helps to add a SfRangeSlider control through code.

 * Adding namespace for the added assemblies.